3 Killers among us

 Staphyloccosis

-A healthy individual most often does not get affected by the Staph bacteria.
-Most of the cases it can be seen that the individual had a weakend immunesystem for one or another reason, which makes the defense against the bacteria low.
+A healthy individual is generally not affected by the Staph bacteria.
+In most cases, it's clear that the individual had a weakened immune system for one reason or another, which lowers the body's defense against the bacteria.

-It can also spread from an infected individual during maiting.
+The bacteria can also spread from an infected individual during mating.

-When the bacteria enters the bloodstream is when it becomes deadly, so called sepsis.
+When the bacteria enter the bloodstream, it becomes deadly, leading to a condition known as sepsis.

 Dumptruck, Indian Runner duck